 Game theory is the study of mathematical models to analyse strategic interactions between rational agents.
 Game-theoretical analysis plays a role in a wide variety of disciplines, ranging from Economics and Political Science to Psychology, Biology, Linguistics, Artificial Intelligence, Computer Science, Logic, and Philosophy.
-This course will be an introduction to this fascinating field.
+This course will provide an introduction to this fascinating field.
 The focus will be on the mathematical properties of games.
-We will cover both cooperative and noncooperative games, and also briefly introduce the basic notions of mechanism design (see also the official course description).
+We will cover both cooperative and noncooperative games, and also briefly introduce the basic notions of mechanism design.

 Prerequisites: I will expect what sometimes is called mathematical maturity, meaning that you should have some prior experience with working out and writing up mathematical proofs.

 Literature: The main reference for this course is the book Essentials of Game Theory by Kevin Leyton-Brown and Yoav Shoham (Morgan & Claypool Publishers, 2008), electronic copies of which are available from the UvA University Library.
 I will also recommend additional readings, most of them classic papers.

 Practicalities: Here is a template for typesetting 2x2 normal-form games in LaTeX (PDF).

 |1||Introduction / Iterated Prisoner's Dilemma Tournament||Essentials (Chapters 1 & 2)||Tutorial #1|

 |Nash Equilibria||Essentials (Chapters 1 & 2) and Nash (1951)||Homework #1|

 |2||Congestion Games (skipped in 2023)||Rosenthal (1973)||Tutorial #2|

 |More Solution Concepts||Essentials (Chapter 3)||Homework #2|